 aktualizr-torizonlogs as the update happens.

 - Device Monitoring will normally not work while in offline-update mode.
 It will continue to work, however, if you had previously registered it with the platform (in online-update mode), and then later changed the configuration to offline-update mode.
 (As long as the device has internet access, of course.)

-- If a device is online-provisioned but the client is still configured for offline-updates, then the device will not appear as “online" in our Torizon Platform Services web UI.
+- If a device is online-provisioned but the client is still configured for offline-updates, then the device will not appear as “online" in our Torizon Cloud web UI.

 - Offline Updates have only been tested using USB keys and SD Cards.
 While you can specify other file paths as the location of the media, there may be issue depending on the filesystem in question.
 Notably using NFS or other network filesystems may have unexpected behaviors with regard to timeouts and disconnects that are not properly handled by Aktualizr.
 Due to this, we do not support storing offline updates on anything other than locally attached SD Cards or USB keys.

 When operating the update client in offline update mode there are certain side effects to be aware of.
 They can either be ignored or worked around, please review them carefully and make sure to take them into account for your specific use case:

 - Offline Updates: Update doesn't proceed after temporary update lock expires

 - Offline Updates: Short-lived containers get pruned from the system and can't be re-fetched

 - Offline Updates: Strange "INTERNAL_ERROR" log during an application update

 - There may also be logs from the update client indicating curl-related errors.
 These can be safely ignored when in offline-update mode.